CampbellDavid/sei-project-03/README.md

 The above model demonstrates which data elements are nested within which model (found in the 'models' folder) and how they relate to the other.
 A dashed line with a triple-linear attachment to the model indicated that said model is supplied with many forms of the data coming from the connected model, whilst a dashed line with a single-linear attachment after indicated that said model is supplied with one form of the data coming from the connected model.
 For example, the 'pubs' model is connected to the 'star rating' model via a dashed line that is connected to the 'pubs' model using a singular connector, and the 'star rating' model using a triple connector, indicating that one pub can have many star ratings, and a single star rating can only belong to one pub.

--- FRONTEND --
+-- FRONT END --

-The frontend was developed using React.js and Axios for communication with the backend.
-We started developing the frontend on the second day of the project, in order to maximize our time and use the time we had efficiently.
+The front end was developed using React.js and Axios for communication with the back end.
+We started developing the front end on the second day of the project, in order to maximize our time and use the time we had efficiently.
 We have implemented the use of various concepts that we have learned over the preceding several weeks leading up to the development of this application.

-The frontend is separated into six separate directories, all located within the 'components' directory which is located in 'src'.
+The front end is separated into six separate directories, all located within the 'components' directory which is located in 'src'.
 Each folder and nested file have been named to reflect the functionality of the file.
 For example, 'auth' contains files necessary for the correct execution of the login and register functions, and for the protection of access to certain member-only features within the site.

 Login is necessary for a user to access features such as the creation, edition and deletion of data within models; a user must be logged in to create a new event, pub or team.
 This was achieved through the development of the 'authorization.js' file in the 'lib' directory located in the back end.
 This file has been imported wherever a change to the page needs to reflect if the user is logged in and who the user is.
 For example, a post request to the 'teams' section of the API requires a token, reflected in the following section of code: